 Enemas during pregnancy are not really safe.
 However, there are some types of enemas which could be administered to expectant mothers, only if they are prescribed by a doctor.

 - Mineral Oil Enema: Mineral oil is a laxative and a lubricant, which makes it an essential component of enemas used for treating constipation.
 Administering a mineral oil enema can make the bowels absorb water slowly.
-The oil attaches to the faeces and retains the water content in it, thus softening it.
+The oil attaches to the faeces and retains the water content in them, thus softening them.
 As a result, the stool passes easily.
-But sometimes inserting oil can also introduce harmful bacteria in the anus so a pregnant woman should consult a doctor before using any type of enema.
+But sometimes, inserting oil can also introduce harmful bacteria into the anus, so a pregnant woman should consult a doctor before using any type of enema.

 - Coffee Enema: Coffee enemas are usually administered to detoxify the liver and to cleanse the colon.
 But doctors generally don’t recommend this as coffee enemas can be potentially dangerous if administered incorrectly or too often.

-- Probiotic Enema: A healthy balance between the bad bacteria and good bacteria helps maintain a healthy digestive system.
-It also reduces the risk of serious infections and disease.
+- Probiotic Enema: A healthy balance between bad bacteria and good bacteria helps maintain a healthy digestive system.
+It also reduces the risk of serious infections and diseases.
 A probiotic enema is used to insert probiotics through the rectum.
-A probiotic enema helps eliminate the harmful bacteria in the colon and increase the number of good bacteria, thus keeping a healthy balance.
+A probiotic enema helps eliminate the harmful bacteria in the colon and increases the number of good bacteria, thus keeping a healthy balance.

 - Sodium Phosphate Enema: This enema is a medication prescribed by the doctor to treat constipation.
 It works by drawing water in the large intestine and causes a bowel movement within 5 minutes of administering it.

 - Tap Water Enema: It is an injection of tap water into the rectum.
-The enema makes the colon to expand and initiate a bowel movement.
+The enema makes the colon expand and initiates a bowel movement.
 A second enema may be required in case of serious constipation.
-However, this is not safe and a doctor must be consulted before you plan to administer it.
+However, this is not safe, and a doctor must be consulted before you plan to administer it.

 - Lemon Juice Enema: Made by mixing lemon juice and water, this enema helps provide relief from colitis, which is inflammation of the colon.